lildb/Databased/README.md

 | `count` | `int` | NO | Results per page.
 Default 5               |
 | `page` | `int` | NO | Which page of results to return.
 Default 1 |

+---

+### Meta endpoint

+Returns metadata for a current project

 ```http
   GET /reviews/meta:product_id